 Please feel free to ask your physician about us, and again enjoy our website as you learn more about the wonderful gift of hearing.
 Thank you.

-It is important to think about the best place to hear when selecting a seat at Christmas dinner.
+It is important to think about the best place to hear when selecting a seat at dinner.
 Try sitting at the end of a table; that way there are fewer conversations happening on either side of you that are difficult to follow.
 Also, try to position yourself away from the loudest noises in the environment.
-Yes, the band may be playing your favorite Christmas tune, but the farther away you are from it, the better you will hear the person next to you.
+Yes, the band may be playing your favorite tune, but the farther away you are from it, the better you will hear the person next to you.
 Dining in small groups will also allow better communication.

 Don’t be afraid to remind family or other loved ones about your hearing loss.
 By doing this, everyone will be working to help you enjoy the conversation.
 Additionally, if you need the background music or television turned down (or off), be sure to mention it to your host so you can more fully enjoy everyone’s company.
 Finally, don’t nod in agreement if you didn’t understand what someone said — be sure to ask for clarification!